 Editor’s note: In her role as Marketing and Social Media manager at SmartFlyer, NYC-based Kayla Douglas looks after the agency’s website and social feeds.
 She’s passionate about empowering the ever-growing community of SmartFlyer agents to approach social media marketing with authenticity.
-Always on the hunt for the next hot travel trend, you can typically find Kayla reading, running, writing, and creating content.
-A cortado (or glass of wine, depending on the time!) is rarely out of reach.

 When South Africa opened its borders to Americans last fall, I decided to plan a bucket-list trip combining its safari regions with Cape Town and the nearby Winelands.
 As the news developed around the “South African variant,” I knew I was going to have a difficult decision to make.
 Could I still go?
 Should I still go?
 Thankfully, I didn’t have to rely on doom scrolling alone—one of my dear friends and colleagues is travel advisor Tiffany Figueredo, who splits her time between Cape Town and Fort Worth.

 She gave me real-time guidance on the situation on the ground, and this intel ultimately empowered me to make an informed decision.
 I spent three weeks there [in February 2021], managing marketing and social media projects for SmartFlyer and enjoying some personal leisure travel.

 Lesson 1: Buy all the insurance

 After deciding that I was going to take the leap, I armored up with extra insurance coverage on top of my annual Arch RoamRight’s Multi-Trip insurance policy and annual MedjetHorizon membership.
 For this trip, I invested in COVAC Global, the only travel membership that will bring you home if you contract COVID-19 while traveling; their motto is “if you get sick, you get home,” plain and simple.